- Risk free & caring environment

 - Plan for all members to be active.
-May assign roles or tasks (time keeper, scribe, materials manager or getter, guide) until student know what tasks need to be done, then an optimal group will have members moving into roles as needed.
+May assign roles or tasks (time keeper, scribe, materials manager or getter, guide) until student know what tasks need to be done, then an optimal group will have members moving into and out of roles as needed.

 - Plan a need for group interdependency.
-Giving different materials to each group member or task.
-However, all members should have overall directions and any summary sheets for the overall task.
+Giving different materials or tasks to each group member.
+However, all members should have the overall directions and complete any summary sheets for the overall task.